signalfx/splunk-otel-js/examples/express/README.md

 ## Running

-This example app can be run in 3 ways:
+This example app can be run in following ways:

 1. Uninstrumented
 2. Instrumented via OpenTelemetry(OTel) SDK